By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 Here, we explain how wavefront laser eye surgery works, who can have it, and what makes it a superior choice over traditional laser eye surgery for eligible patients.

-What’s different about this surgery is that the treatment is custom-designed for your eyes.
+What’s different about wavefront LASIK surgery is that the treatment is custom-designed for your eyes.
 While standard laser surgery is an excellent way to correct vision to a specified prescription, there are likely to be small variations in your vision that don’t conform to a one-size-fits-all approach.

 These irregularities are overlooked in traditional treatments, including spectacles, contact lenses and standard laser surgery, all of which are designed to correct to a prescription only.
 But with wavefront laser eye surgery, the minuscule variations of your own unique eyesight can be detected and measured using a piece of technology known as a wavefront aberrometer.
 This high-resolution piece of kit surveys the surface of the cornea with thousands of separate waves of light, in order to programme the laser for a truly bespoke vision correction treatment.